-The overarching vision of the PYLP program is to enhance participants’ knowledge, skills, leadership abilities, and confidence so that they can engage the world around them more deeply, and have impact that reverberates far beyond the four-weeks in the U.S.
+The overarching purpose of the PYLP program is to enhance participants’ knowledge, skills, leadership abilities, and confidence so that they can engage the world around them more deeply, and have impact that reverberates far beyond the four-weeks in the U.S.

 More specifically, program goals are to:

 1) Prepare youth leaders to become responsible citizens and contributing members of their communities;

 2) Empower participants to be actively engaged in addressing issues of concern in their schools and communities upon their return home;

 3) Build mutual understanding, tolerance, and respect through shared culture and values; and